whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

-title = "Cool Bugs VS Shitty Bugs, Part 1: Cool Bugs" date = "2022-04-10T14:29:10+02:00" tags = ["frontend", "react", "video streaming", "mjpeg", "observability"] description = "Steaming video via Motion JPEG, counting established TCP sockets and a declarative promise with a catch"
+title = "Cool Bugs VS Shitty Bugs, Part 1: Cool Bugs" date = "2022-04-10T14:29:10+02:00" tags = ["frontend", "react", "video streaming", "mjpeg", "observability"] description = "Steaming video via Motion JPEG and counting established TCP sockets - a declarative promise with a catch"
 +++

-# Steaming video via Motion JPEG, counting established TCP sockets and a declarative promise with a catch
+# Steaming video via Motion JPEG and counting established TCP sockets - a declarative promise with a catch

 Recently I had to debug a problem in an SPA regarding Motion JPEG streams for one of my clients.
 I found this journey so interesting that I wanted to share it as my first blog post.